confluentinc/kafka-rest/docs/deployment.rst

 The CPU requirements for the REST proxy mirror those of normal clients: the major computational costs come from compression and serialization of messages.
 The REST proxy can process many requests concurrently and can take advantage of more cores if available.
+We recommend using at least 4 cores so requests can be processed in parallel.

 Disks
 ^^^^^